michaelAdewunmi/casetracker/README.md

 # casetracker
-An Application to track Lawsuits case and progress
+An Application used by law firms to track the progress of lawsuit cases